Rifalazil: Biological properties

 Rifalazil works well alone, and in conjunction with other antibiotics alone.
 In a study conducted in 2005, it was found that combining rifalazil with vancomycin increased bacterial killing by a factor of 3.
-Rifalazil also has a very long half-life which allows more infrequent dosages as opposed to frequent small dosages of antibiotics.
+Rifalazil also has a very long half-life which allows for more infrequent dosages as opposed to frequent small dosages of antibiotics.

-Many different studies have been conducted that researched the effect of rifalazil on certain strains of bacterial diseases.
-In a study conducted in 2004, it was found that rifalazil reduces C. difficile strains when studied in vitro.
+Many different studies have been conducted that have researched the effect of rifalazil on certain strains of bacterial diseases.
+In a study conducted in 2004, it was found that rifalazil reduced C. difficile strains when studied in vitro.

 Uses

 Rifalazil has been developed to treat cases of tuberculosis and chlamydia.
-It is very good treatment for tuberculosis because rifalazil achieves very high concentration in the blood cells and the lungs.
+It is a very good treatment for tuberculosis because rifalazil achieves a very high concentration in the blood cells and the lungs.
 In addition, rifalazil is becoming more widely used because it can be used along with many other indications, such as HIV, TB, and MRSA.
 Rifalazil has a very long half-life which is very useful for certain medications.
 The drug is administered orally which is also convenient in terms of drug administration.
-A longer half-life allows for few treatments and dosage which makes this an up-and-coming drug for tuberculosis, CDAD, and chlamydia.
-Although the uses for rifalazil seem very effective, there are negative side effects which make the use limited.
+A longer half-life allows for fewer treatments and dosages, which makes this an up-and-coming drug for tuberculosis, CDAD, and chlamydia.
+Although the uses for rifalazil seem very effective, there are negative side effects that make its use limited.
 Rifalazil interacts with other drugs and on top of that, rapid resistance develops to other drugs.